Updated Dec 2015

 5:12 Then said they, We will restore them, and will require nothing of them; so will we do as thou sayest.
 Then I called the priests, and took an oath of them, that they should do according to this promise.

-Brethren, God is watching us, to see who is working to build up his Temple and his Ekklesia [represented by Jerusalem] and who is not helping.
+Brethren, God is watching us, to see who is working to build up his Temple and his Ekklesia [represented by the Temple and Jerusalem] and who is not helping.

 5:13 Also I shook my lap [cloak], and said, So God shake out every man from his house, and from his labour, that performeth not this promise, even thus be he shaken out, and emptied.
 And all the congregation said, Amen, and praised the LORD.
 And the people did according to this promise.

-Nehemiah was appointed governor of Judea by Artaxerxes; however he did not tax the people at all, instead supporting many and the work commissioned to him out of the funds given to him by Artaxerxes.
+Nehemiah was appointed governor of Judea by Artaxerxes Longimanus; however he did not tax the people at all, instead supporting many and the work commissioned to him out of the funds given to him by Artaxerxes.

 This is a type of doing the work by the generosity of God, in inspiring givers and not over burdening the people for personal aggrandizement.

-Today many build great “auditoriums” and shows, while perverting the Gospel and the Word of God into a bland business model effort to appeal to the masses and to deliberately bring in tares for the sake of numbers and money to support such excesses; instead of warning the world to repent.
+Today many build great “auditoriums”, while perverting the Gospel and the Word of God into a bland business model effort to appeal to the masses and to deliberately bring in tares for the sake of numbers and money to support such excesses; instead of warning the world to repent.
 Such things are a shame, a disgrace and an execration among the brethren.

 Quite honestly, the righteousness of a church is not judged by its buildings; but by the Godliness of its people.